SofusHilfling-School/DB-Neo4JAssignment/README.md

 ![Most passes](asserts/5_most_passes.png) ![Most recives](asserts/5_most_recives.png)

-If we look at the four players with most recives we get the graph below.
+If we look at the four players with most receives, we get the graph below.
 The top cluster is the _home_ team, and the bottom is the _away_ team.

-We can see the passes from each player is prette even, with the exception of one player on the away team that never pass or recived the ball to either of the two players.
+We can see, that the passes from each player is pretty even, with the exception of one player on the away team that never passes to or received the ball to either of the two players.

 ![Most recive](asserts/two_most_recives_each_team.png)

-The four players with most passes gives us a little diffrent picture.
+The four players with most passes gives us a bit of a different picture.
 As before, the top team is the _home_ team and the bottom is the _away_ team.

 ![Most passes](asserts/most_passses.png)

-In termes of passes, the home team seemes to be the best in that regard, and we go down the list to find the player on the _away_ team with second most passes its Player16 at place number 8 in the list.
+In termes of passes, the home team seemes to be the best in that regard, and we go down the list to find the player on the _away_ team with second most passes; Player16 at place number 8 in the list.

 The home team just seem to have more passes between each other compared to the away team.